sincarne/AppleScripts/README.md

 This repository contains all the AppleScripts I've written or adapted for personal use.
 I don't intend for them to be earth-shattering, they just scratch some personal itches.

+## Duplicate Finder Window - `closetabstoright.scpt` ##

+For Safari.
+Closes all tabs to the right of the current tab.

 ## Duplicate Finder Window - `duplicatefinderwindow.scpt` ##

 Opens a new window in the Finder, and sets the location to that of the previously foremost window.